daghangunhan/Kodluyoruz_InsertionSort/README.md

 ## Question 2:

-Write the first 4 steps of **[7,3,5,8,2,9,4,15.6]** according to Insertion Sort.
+Write the first 4 steps of **[7,3,5,8,2,9,4,15.6]** array according to Insertion Sort.

 ----

 ## Answer 1:

-Stages of the Insertion Sort are given in the Figure below.
+Steps of the Insertion Sort are given in the Figure below.

 ![Insertion_1](https://raw.githubusercontent.com/daghangunhan/Kodluyoruz_InsertionSort/main/visuals/Insertion_1.JPG)